munificent/craftinginterpreters/book/introduction.md

 Our Java implementation was focused on being correct.
 Now that we have that down, we'll turn to also being *fast*.
-Our C interpreter will contain a <span name="compiler">compiler</span> that translates Lox to an efficient bytecode representation (don't worry, I'll get into what that means soon) which it then executes.
+Our C interpreter will contain a <span name="compiler">compiler</span> that translates Lox to an efficient bytecode representation (don't worry, I'll get into what that means soon), which it then executes.
 This is the same technique used by implementations of Lua, Python, Ruby, PHP, and many other successful languages.

 <aside name="compiler">

-Did you think this was just an interpreters book?
+Did you think this was just an interpreter book?
 It's a compiler book as well.
 Two for the price of one!

 </aside>